 As well as in-depth knowledge of your area of mathematical expertise, you'll also need excellent research and communication skills, patience and tenacity to work as a research scientist in maths

-The work is varied but often involves proving deep and abstract theorems, developing mathematical descriptions (mathematical models) to explain or predict real phenomena and applying mathematical principles to identify trends in data sets.
+The work of a research mathematician is varied but often involves proving deep and abstract theorems, developing mathematical descriptions (models) to explain or predict real phenomena and applying mathematical principles to identify trends in data sets.

 Applied research can also contribute to the development of a commercial product or develop intelligence about business trends.

-Research is undertaken into a diverse range of pure and applied maths including:
+You can undertake research into a diverse range of pure and applied maths, including:

 - numerical analysis.